Swirl-String-Theory/atomic-orbital-viewer/README.md

 ### Outer Lobes

 To draw the upper convex region, we first need to find the bounds of $z$.
-Since the shape is symmetric about the z-axis, we solve the equation for positive values ​​and $r = z$, which gives us two values ​​for $z$.
+Since the shape is symmetric about the z-axis, we solve the equation for positive values ​​and $r = z$, which gives us two values ​​for $z$ ([python code](/src/data/numeric/n4/l3/m0/convex-z-limit.py)).

 $$
 z^3 e^{-5z/2} = +\frac{3}{250}